 I also have OODLES of articles on how to pick the best white paint color and I’ll link to them throughout.
 I’ll also include a full list at the end of this blog post, just because I love you.

 1. THESE WHITES ARE ONLY AVAILABLE IN THE EMERALD DESIGNER LINE

 The fact that you can ONLY get these whites in the Emerald line is one of the things that sets them apart from the other whites.
 HOWEVER, this isn’t bad, and I’ll tell you why.

 Sherwin Williams new Emerald line is HIGH-QUALITY paint.
-And while the price reflects that; high-quality paint usually = high-end results*, high-quality paint often GOES further (as much as 50+ sq ft more coverage), and HIDES better (covers your old colour).
+And while the price reflects that; high-quality paint usually = high-end results*, high-quality paint often GOES further (as much as 50+ sq ft more coverage), and HIDES better (covers your old color).
 This could save you from needing 2-3 additional coats or EVEN having to buy an extra gallon of paint.
 Keep this in mind if you feel a little sticker shock.
-I understand that if you’re doing a large project or are on a budget, the price could be a turn-off, and I think it’s the ONE thing that will stop these colours from being the head honchos of the white world – these whites aren’t accessible to everyone wanting to paint.
+I understand that if you’re doing a large project or are on a budget, the price could be a turn-off, and I think it’s the ONE thing that will stop these colors from being the head honchos of the white world – these whites aren’t accessible to everyone wanting to paint.

 But why do these new whites go further and cover better?

 GOOD QUESTION!
-Every paint colour starts with a base, which is what’s in the can when you first take it off the shelf.
+Every paint color starts with a base, which is what’s in the can when you first take it off the shelf.
 The BASE of these new whites is whiter and purer.
 So, whereas you get blue with Extra White and not enough hide with the EVER contentious High Reflective White, these whites have it goin’ on from the get-go.